How can I use your work?

 However, be wary of not believing yourself “good enough”.
 It is not a matter of your skill, but finding a team in which you can fit like a glove, who will support and value your unique contributions, and treat you as well as they can in a “cut-throat” industry.
 This is hard, and reality can come in the way of this ideal, but always hold it in mind; too many companies make it out to be your faults in not being selected, rather than revealing that there really aren’t too many reasons to want to work for them, if you think about it (do your research on how they treat their employees, and make sure you know yourself first).

 Be yourself.
 Don’t try to be me, or anyone else.
 You have unique skills, and things you enjoy, too!
-Follow them, and be glad at your natural gifts 🙂 I wish you all the best on your journey, and if you ever want emotional support / advice / or a kind word for any of your projects, all you have to do is ask.
-I will try my best to respond.
+Follow them, and be glad at your natural gifts 🙂 I wish you all the best on your own, unique journey—it is one which only you can make.